ylwang99/Enron2mbox/README.md

 2. Select "Add Other Mail Account" in the pop-up window, then click "Continue".

-3. Enter the information for the account, Full Name as you want, Email Address (username@localhost for example), Password being the password you set in file `/usr/local/etc/dovecot/local.conf`.
+3. Enter the information for the account, Full Name as you want, Email Address (here please use system user as username, system_username@localhost for example), Password being system user password used for computer login.
 Click "Create", then "Next" to manually configure.

-4. Under IMAP, type localhost as Mail Server, type any username as User Name, Password being the password you set in file `/usr/local/etc/dovecot/local.conf`.
+4. Under IMAP, type localhost as Mail Server, type system user name as User Name, Password being system user password used for computer login.
 Click "Next".
+"Continue" on without a secured password.
+Click "Next".

+5. For Incoming Mail Server Info, leave Path Prefix empty, SSL unchecked (Port left as 143), Authentication selected as "Password".
+Click "Next".

-5. Type localhost as SMTP Server, leave User Name and Password empty because we're not using Apple Mail to send emails for this account, just some toy data should be fine.
+6. For Outgoing Mail Server Info, type localhost as SMTP Server, leave User Name and Password empty because we're not using Apple Mail to send emails for this account, just some toy data should be fine.

-6. Click "Create", and you should be able to see all the Enron emails as labeled emails for account username@localhost on the bottom left of Apple Mail.
+7. Click "Create", and you should be able to see all the Enron emails as labeled emails for account system_username@localhost on the bottom left of Apple Mail.

-7. You're good to go!
+8. You're good to go!